 When planning permission is required

-The change in the use of land or buildings is ‘development’ and therefore requires planning permission in most circumstances.
-What amounts to a material change in the use of the land depends on the facts and circumstances of each case.
+The change in the use of land or buildings is development and therefore requires planning permission in most circumstances.
+What amounts to a material change in the use of the land depends on the circumstances of each case.

 Some individual uses which are similar are grouped into separate classes by the use classes order 1997.
 Where a building or land is used for a purpose which is included in a particular class, the use of that building or land for any other purpose in the same class, shall not be taken to involve development and therefore it would not require planning permission.
 In certain circumstances, this is subject to conditions.